Graph-aware Modeling of Brain Connectivity Networks: Introduction

-Multiple studies \citep{Power2011, Yeo2011} have produced brain atlases that assign ROIs to distinct systems, suggesting a robust parcellation of the brain into functional systems, though details vary \citep{VandenHeuvel2010, Craddock2013}.
-Many neurological and psychiatric disorders have been associated with changes in functional connectivity between such regions \citep{Craddock2009, Bullmore2011, Bullmore2012, Craddock2013}.
+Multiple studies \citep{Power2011, Yeo2011} have produced brain atlases suggesting a robust parcellation of brain ROIs into functional systems, though details vary \citep{VandenHeuvel2010, Craddock2013}.
+Many neurological and psychiatric disorders have been associated with changes in functional connectivity between such systems \citep{Craddock2009, Bullmore2011, Bullmore2012, Craddock2013}.
 For instance, in schizophrenia, a decrease in connectivity between the frontal and temporal cortices has been reported \citep{Friston1995}.
-The statistical challenge here is that the biologically meaningful interpretation of such changes is at the level of connections between and within functional regions, not individual edges, but the data are collected at the edge level.
-The statistical questions are often formulated as two-sample inference, comparing patients to healthy controls and identifying specific changes in functional connectivity associated with a given disorder.
+The statistical challenge here is that while hypotheses and interpretation are framed at the level of connections between and within functional systems, the data are collected and modeled at a finer resolution of edges between ROIs.
+The scientific questions are often amenable to two-sample inference, comparing patients to healthy controls while identifying and locating specific changes in functional connectivity associated with a given disorder.

-The data we work with in this paper fall into the two-sample setting, containing resting state fMRI data from 54 schizophrenic patients and 70 healthy controls.
+While the regression-based framework we propose is appreciably more general and can accommodate continuous covariates, the data we work with in this paper fall into the two-sample setting, containing resting state fMRI data from 54 schizophrenic patients and 70 healthy controls.
 A more thorough description of the study and imaging parameters is available in \citet{Aine2017}. ``Resting state'' fMRI involves imaging participants who are told to just relax in the scanner without being given any specific task to perform.
-As a result, the per-voxel fMRI time series cannot be meaningfully aligned between participants because there is no synchronized task or stimulus, and it is only meaningful to consider information averaged over time (after appropriate pre-processing; see \citet{Jesus2017} for details).
-Resting state data is especially well suited for network-based analysis, since raw time series data cannot be meaningfully compared between patients, but connectivity networks can.
+As a result, the per-voxel fMRI time series cannot be meaningfully temporally aligned between participants because there is no synchronized task or stimulus, and it is only meaningful to consider information averaged over time (after appropriate pre-processing; see \citet{Jesus2017} for details).
+Resting state data are especially well suited for network-based analysis, since raw time series data cannot be meaningfully compared between patients, but connectivity networks can.